-Talk with your doctor, nurse, or dietitian
+Talk with Your Doctor, Nurse, or Dietitian

 Talk with your doctor or nurse if you are not sure what to eat during cancer treatment.
-Ask them to refer you to a dietitian.
+Ask him or her to refer you to a dietitian.
 A dietitian is the best person to talk with about your diet.
-They can help choose foods and drinks that are best for you during treatment and after.
+He or she can help choose foods and drinks that are best for you during treatment and after.